VAUTPL/VisualRecognition/README.md

 ##FACE DETECTION - OPENCV

-A face recognition algorithm is used so that each shot taken is cut to a width and height of 380px, as it is mandatory for the use of API VISUAL RECOGNITION
+A face recognition algorithm is used so that each shot taken is cut to a width and height of 380px, as it is mandatory for the use of API VISUAL RECOGNITION.